 What is a good and responsible person?
-In our eyes it is a person that has developed a character with an instilled a set of values that include, but may not be limited to, passion, courage, sportsmanship, teamwork, self-confidence, honesty, integrity, perseverance, work ethic, dedication, loyalty, morality, and the strength to follow one's heart.
+In our eyes it is a person that has developed a character with an instilled a set of values that include, but may not be limited to integrity, team, excellence.
+Other values that you may be familiar with and we would argue fit into our definitions of our big 3 are: passion, courage, sportsmanship, teamwork, self-confidence, honesty, perseverance, work ethic, dedication, loyalty, morality, and the strength to follow one's heart.
 These values and others can help you reach your full potential and be successful and responsible members of this earth.
 What we must remember most it is extremely difficult to reach such goals such as the National Team, yet your athletic career can still be full of positive memories and learning experiences.